Deep Neural Networks for Multiple Speaker Detection and Localization: Experiment

 \subsection{Datasets}

 For the development and evaluation of learning-based SSL methods, we collected two sets of real data: one with loudspeaker and the other with human subjects (see Table~\ref{tab:datasets}).

+We use Pepper for the recording of both sets.
+There are four microphones on the top of its head, forming a rectangle of $5.8 \times 6.9$ cm.
+The microphones are directional with a forward look direction.
+The audio signals received by the microphones are strongly affected by the robot's fan noise from inside the head.
+The sample rate is 48 kHz.

 \textbf{Recording with loudspeakers:} We collected data by recording clean speech played from loudspeakers (Fig.~\ref{fig:collection_room}).
 The clean speech data were selected from the AMI corpus~\cite{mccowan_ami_2005}, which contains spontaneous speech of people interacting in meetings.
-The loudspeakers are attached with markers so that they can be automatically located by the camera on the robot.
-The data are recorded in rooms of different sizes, with the robot and loudspeakers put at random places.
+The loudspeakers were attached with markers so that they can be automatically located by the camera on the robot.
+The data were recorded in rooms of different sizes, with the robot and loudspeakers put at random places.
 We programmed the robot to move its head automatically to acquire a large diversity of loudspeaker-to-robot positions.

-\textbf{Recording with human subjects:} To better evaluate SSL methods in real situations, we collected an additional dataset that involves human subjects (Fig.~\ref{fig:human_subjects}).
-During the recording, subjects were asked to speak to the robot with phrases that are common for interactions.
-This dataset includes recordings with alternating utterances as well as overlapping ones.
-We manually annotated the \emph{Voice Activity Detection} (VAD) labels and automatically acquired the mouth position by running a multiple person tracker~\cite{khalidov_real-time_2013} with detection from the convolutional pose machine (CPM)~\cite{wei_convolutional_2016}.
+\textbf{Recording with human subjects:} To evaluate SSL methods in real HRI, we collected the second dataset that involves human subjects (Fig.~\ref{fig:human_subjects}).
+During the recording, the subjects spoke to the robot with phrases for interactions.
+This dataset includes recordings with single utterances as well as overlapping ones.
+We manually annotated the voice activity detection (VAD) labels and automatically acquired the mouth position by running a multiple person tracker~\cite{khalidov_real-time_2017} with detection from the convolutional pose machine (CPM)~\cite{wei_convolutional_2016}.